-"TRAUMATIC for QUADRIPARESIS C5-C6 life. because of DISLOCATION (OPTD) (S 13.1)".
-The applicant also pleaded that various Benches of AFT, Hon'ble High Courts and the Hon'ble Apex Court, in the matter of disability, has held that if an armed forces personnel suffers with disability during the course of service, which was never reported earlier when he/she was enrolled/recruited in the army, the said disability would be treated to be attributable to or aggravated by military service and he/she shall be entitled to the disability pension for the same.
-Thus, he pleaded that his case being fully covered with above, as he also suffered injury while on duty and same being not reported earlier at the time of his enrolment, he is entitled to disability element of disability pension and it's rounding off.
+SPARSH PPO dated 27.07.2023.
+He submitted that various Benches of AFT, Hon'ble High Courts and the Hon'ble Apex Court, in the matter of disability, has held that if an armed forces personnel suffers with disability during the course of service, which was never reported earlier when he/she was enrolled/recruited in the army, the said disability would be treated to be attributable to or aggravated by military service and he/she shall be entitled to the disability pension for the same as held in the case of Dharamvir Singh vs. Union of India & Others (2013) 7 SCC 316, and also as per Rule 5, 9 & 14 of the Entitlement Rules for Casualty Pensionary Awards, 1982.
+He also placed reliance on the judgment of the AFT (RB) Chennai in OA 120 of 2015, Ex Sgt Trilochan Behara vs. union of India and Others, decided on 02.09.2016.
+Since the disability of the applicant was considered attributable to military service and assessed @ 30% for life, applicant is entitled to 50% disability pension for life duly rounded off in terms of Govt. of India letter dated 31.01.2001.

-4. Per contra, learned counsel for the respondents submitted that the applicant was granted Casual Leave from 27.08.2012 to 10.09.2012.
-The applicant during the aforesaid leave sustained injury in his neck due to road accident while he was coming from Village Singrora (Badaun) on motor cycle to Home.
-As held in report dated 13.04.2017 of the Release Medical Board Proceedings as well as in Injury report, the applicant was on Leave.
+4. Per contra, learned counsel for the respondents submitted that the applicant got injured while on casual leave w.e.f.
+23.04.2012 to 06.06.05.2012.
+The applicant sustained injury "FRACTURE CALCANEUM (LT)" while performing domestic household work while on casual leave.
+A Court of Inquiry was held and injury was considered attributable to military service.
+The RMB assessed disability of the applicant @ 30% for life as attributable to military service.
 For grant of the disability pension it is not only required that armed forces personnel should be on duty, but there must be some causal connection also between the injury and military service.
 He further submitted that unless injury sustained has causal connection with military service, armed forces personnel cannot be allowed disability pension merely on the reason of being on duty or disability was not reported/detected while being enrolled or commissioned.
-He further submitted that in the given facts, applicant being injured on his neck due to road accident while coming from Village Singrora (Badaun) on motorcycle to Home, there was no causal connection between the injury sustained and military service and, therefore, applicant is not entitled to disability element of disability pension, as he is claiming.
+He further submitted that in the given facts, applicant sustained injured performing "FRACTURE CALCANEUM (LT)" while domestic household work during casual leave, there was no causal connection between the injury sustained and military service and, therefore, applicant is not entitled to disability pension, as he is claiming as laid down in para 6, 9 and 10 of the Entitlement Rules for Casualty pensionary Awards, 2008.
 In support, learned counsel for the respondents has placed reliance on the following case laws of the Hon'ble Apex Court:-